amorphie/amorphie.github.io/iam/client.md

 * **Login URL** is client login URI.
 In some cases, Amorphie can redirect to client application's login page.
 * **Return URI** is endpoint of client.
 After a user logged Amorphie SSO Application, user is redirected to return URL with authorization code.
-* **Return URI** is endpoint of client.
+* **Logout URI** is endpoint of client.
 If the user is logged out or is logged out by someone else (such as for a fraudulent reason), the client is notified by calling the logout uri.

 All URIs are optional for client definitions.